The Department of Health and Social Care have written some universal values for those working in care.

 - Fluids and nutrition

-- Awareness of mental health, dementia and learning disability
+- Awareness of mental health and dementia

 - Safeguarding children